anjalihansda16/Business-Performance-Report/README.md

 - **April:** Stands out with 13.28% repeat purchases in the same month, the highest among all months.
 - **June:** Has a notable 9.09% repeat purchase in the same month, reflecting strong initial engagement.
 - **May:** Follows closely with 8.75% of customers repeating in the same month.
+- **February:** Has a 24.81% of the repeat purchase in one month time.

 #### 2. Months with Overall Good Repeat Percentage (High Frequency and High %)
 - **April:** Performs exceptionally well with high percentages across all months, peaking at 41.37% in the third month.
 It has consistent repeat purchases through months 1 (35.67%), 2 (36.24%), 4 (30.74%), and 5 (31.31%).
 - **February:** Shows a strong early repeat purchase rate with 24.81% in the first month and good consistency over subsequent months, with 20.93% by the fourth month.